American Shorthair Cat

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-American Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to HCM and obesity.
+American Shorthairs bring a medium build, a moderate shedding pattern, and breed-specific health risk around HCM and obesity — each of those shifts routine care in a different direction.

 What to Expect